 |Below-knee Amputation of Both Legs||£189,110 to £253,480|

-When you claim ladder accident compensation, you’re likely to already have suffered paying out money for prescriptions, travel costs visiting the hospital or doctor and more, and you may be down on your income because you’ve not been able to work.
-So, you’ll want to know you can make a risk-free claim without putting any costs upfront then?
-Well the good news is, this is entirely possible, and we’ll help you do so.
+When you claim ladder accident compensation, you’re likely to have already suffered paying out money for prescriptions, travel costs visiting the hospital or doctor and more, and you may be down on your income because you’ve not been able to work.
+So, you’ll want to know you can make a risk-free ladder fall injury claim without putting any costs upfront, then?
+Well, the good news is, this is entirely possible, and we’ll help you do so.
 The most appropriate solicitor should handle your claim, and the legal bills will be taken in percentages agreed beforehand out of the total award you’re offered.
 The compensation you’ll receive will then be yours to use as you see appropriate.

-Stress free and simple, all you have to do is pick up the phone to 0800 073 8801 to claim.
-We’ll be ready to hear your story and while we’ll be sorry to hear what’s happened, we will help to fight for a brighter future for you that the compensation you receive will go some way to help you achieve.
-If you prefer not to call, then other ways to contact us can be found here.
+Stress-free and simple, all you have to do is pick up the phone at 0800 073 8801 to claim compensation for a fall from a ladder accident.
+We’ll be ready to hear your story, and while we’ll be sorry to hear what’s happened, we will help to fight for a brighter future for you that the compensation you receive will go some way to help you achieve.
+If you prefer not to call, other ways to contact our law firm can be found here.

 Suffered from a faulty product?
-Take a look at our guide to learn more.
+Please take a look at our guide to learn more.

 The HSE has provided guidance on the safe use of ladders

 The legislation we referred to earlier can be found here in full